 On New Year's Day in 2010, Hutton died at the age of 60 from lung cancer, just three days shy of his 61st birthday.

-In "Bohemian Rhapsody", the highly anticipated biopic of Freddie Murphy's life to be released later this week, Hutton will be played by Armagh actor Aaron McCusker.
+In "Bohemian Rhapsody", the highly anticipated biopic of Freddie Murphy's life , Hutton is played by Armagh actor Aaron McCusker.